Journal

 fintech stack

 This is no easy feat.
-Financial events:
+Financial events are often:

-1. Come from disparate sources.
+1. Fragmented and from disparate sources.
 The app may rely on multiple fintech SaaS solutions (like issuer processors, card processors, and ACH processors).
 App data models may be spread across multiple databases and be owned by different teams of engineers.
 Corporate bank accounts contain fungible cash—attributing each dollar to its source is not possible.

-2. Speak different languages.
+2. Speaking different languages.
 Every fintech SaaS product has its own set of APIs that require separate integrations.
 App data models may be a mix of new and legacy systems, and documentation is likely scarce.
 As we know well at Modern Treasury, banks send transaction information in a wide variety of arcane formats that are difficult to parse.

 Many companies that move money as part of their products take the translation approach, however.
 Finance teams learn to accept that reconciliation can only happen accurately at the aggregate level.
 Attributing money movement back to the source application event is always a manual task, and in some cases, isn’t possible.

 A product leader at a large consumer payments company recently told us that every month, the finance team would notice that a few million dollars had gone missing in their ledger, kicking off a mad scramble to figure out where the money had gone.
-Every engineer that has built money moving software has a similar story.
-In these stories, it’s not the funds that go missing—they’re still sitting in a bank account.
-It’s the attribution that’s lost—the database record of who they actually belong to.

-Even worse, these ledger errors ultimately become customer-facing.
-A small business on a marketplace platform will ask questions when a sale they expected to appear in a payout isn’t there.
-A digital wallet customer will churn if they send money to another customer, but it never arrives.
-Regulators will ask hard questions if a loan customer initiates an on-time payment, but your system marks them as past due because the payment was recorded late.
+• Regulators will ask hard questions if a loan customer initiates an on-time payment, but your system marks them as past due because the payment was recorded late.

 fintech stack 2